Posted in Car Accidents on April 3, 2020

 Roundabouts in the US circulate counterclockwise.
 When you pull into a roundabout, you will pull to the right and travel counterclockwise around the circle to your exit.
 Know which exit you need to take before you enter the roundabout.
 If the roundabout has two lanes, choose the lane that makes sense for your exit.
 If you are taking the first exit, use the lane farthest to the outside of the circle.
 Choose the interior lane if you need to travel past other exits before reaching yours.
 Do not switch lanes while in the roundabout.
 If you miss your exit, continue going around the circle until you come to it again.

 Pay attention to the speed limit.
 Most speed limits in roundabouts are 15 to 20 miles per hour.
 Maintain a slow and consistent speed while in the roundabout.
 Watch for bicyclists and pedestrians, as well as other vulnerable road users, such as people on scooters and mopeds.
 Pedestrians will have the right-of-way at any crosswalks in the roundabout.
 If you are near a vehicle with a large turn radius, such as a tractor-trailer or firetruck, stay behind the vehicle to avoid a sideswipe accident.
+If you injure a pedestrian or bicyclist, a pedestrian accident lawyer in Glendale can hold you liable for the victim’s damages.

 Safety Benefits of Roundabouts